jameslegoff92/typemaster-landing-page/README.md

 ## Built with

 - Semantic HTML5 markup
-- BEM Methodology
+- CSS
 - Sass
-- CSS GRID
-- JQuery
 - Mobile-first workflow

 ## Objective of this Project

-- To become more familiar with the principles of responsive design.
-- To practice form input validation and frontend logic.
-- To practice using the JQuery library in development.
+- To build a landing page for a computer hardware company.

 ## What I learned

-- The pseudo elements ::after and ::before don't work on the html input element.
-- The subtle differences between the keyup and keydown events.
+- The basics of responsive design.
+- The basics of semantic html.
-- The basics of using JQuery to speed up the development process.
+- The basics of the sass preprocessor.
-- How to handle possible edge cases related to user inputs.

 ## Author